gracenarez333/fetch-weather/README.md

 - [Info on `fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch)

+- You can also install and use [axios](https://www.npmjs.com/package/axios) as well

 Time to show off!
 You're going to display the weather on your app.

 You'll use the OpenWeather API to fetch weather information from a certain zip code and update your blog to display the current weather.